khalid-hussain/shaheen/chap15.md

 the door, a small window opened up near the ceiling of the opposite wall and foggy light entered the room.
 This room was empty and a man stood behind the right side of another cell's narrow door's iron bars and looked towards those who had created a commotion to his solitude.
-This was Moosa Bin Abi Ghassan.
+This was Musa Bin Abi Ghassan.
 Even a withered face of this awesome and formidable personality was enough to shake the hearts of onlookers.

 Hassan took a step forward and said, "We have come to take you out of captivity on the orders of Tareef Bin Malik."

-Moosa kept looking at Hassan silently.
+Musa kept looking at Hassan silently.
 Hassan repeated, "He is injured and his last wish is that you give him a chance to fall at your feet.
 We have brought him here in a state of unconsciousness.
 We know that you won't forgive him but he has repented and maybe after a while his matter would be in front of his Lord.
 All of us are your criminals and if you want to punish us then you won't face any resistance from our side."

 On Hassan's signal, Yaqoob opened the door fearfully.
-Moosa came out of the cell and stood silently for a moment and then spoke, "I fail to understand how this punishment descended upon Tareef when he was willing to commit every sin for Abu Abdullah."
+Musa came out of the cell and stood silently for a moment and then spoke, "I fail to understand how this punishment descended upon Tareef when he was willing to commit every sin for Abu Abdullah."